Professors: Mary Ann Clawson, Chair; Alex Dupuy; Robert Rosenthal

 For classes of 2015 and 2016.
 Students who wish to declare the major must have successfully completed SOC151 (Introductory Sociology) or be currently enrolled.

 For classes of 2017 and beyond.
-Students who wish to declare the major must have successfully completed SOC 151 (Introductory Sociology).
+Students who wish to declare the major must have successfully completed SOC 151 (Introductory Sociology) and have completed or be currently enrolled in one additional sociology course within the department.

 *Note: SOC 212 & 202 are not required for the declaration of the major, but they are required for the completion of the major.